In this dog gear buyer’s guide, we’ve rounded up the best reflective dog collars, lights and other reflective dog gear from top brands.

 To see some examples of how it can be worn, visit the product page on Kogalla’s website to view photos and videos of it in use in various contexts.

-Before you select a reflective collar, decide how you’re going to use it.
-Do you want it to be your dog’s only collar or just a second one that you put on them for walks in the dark?
+efore you select a reflective collar, decide how you’re going to use it.
+Do you want it to be your dog’s only collar or just a second one that you put on them to improve your dog’s visibility during nighttime walks?

 How to choose the best reflective collar for your dog